Are you looking for new ways to move through blocks or resistance with clients or supervisees?

 The course fee can also be invoiced fully or partially to an employer or funding organisation.
 Please contact us for details.

-This course has been designed as CPD for mental health professionals.
-However, applications are also welcomed from people who have an interest in creativity for their work setting - just fill in the application form and let us know about your work setting and interest in this course.
-Applicants from a mental health or helping profession are expected to be qualified and experienced professionals who are established in their practice.
-All applicants are expected to:
+This course was originally designed as CPD for mental health professionals.
+However, wider interest has been received.
+So applications are also welcomed from people who have an interest in creativity for their work setting - just fill in the application form and let us know about your interest in this course and its relevance to your work context.
+Applicants from a mental health or helping profession are expected to be qualified professionals who are established in their practice.
+However, this workshop is at foundation level, so the application form for each person will be viewed sympathetically.

 The Grove Practice is accredited by NCP (National Council for Psychotherapists) as a CPD training centre.
 As such, all The Grove’s courses are awarded NCP accreditation for CPD (Continuous Professional Development).